CoolLibs/Lab/website/content/Tutorials/00-Discovery Series/03-A-simple-example.md

 ## Export the artwork

 When we are happy with the result from the view panel, we can go over to the <span class="icon-upload2"></span> export section in the menu bar.
 We will find a dropdown menu.
-Let’s click on the `Image` option.
+Let’s click on the <span class="icon-image"></span> `Image` option.

 ![Export Menu](img/Tuto-A-simple-example/ExportMenu.png)